 This country is full of natural beauty, and road trips are one of the best ways to experience it.
 Any of these scenic drives will take you past stunning landscapes and breathtaking views.
 So, grab these road trip essentials, fill up with gas, and get going!
 But make sure to take a break from your road trip games every once in a while to take it all in.

 Utah’s Highway 12

-Take a ride down Highway 12 in southern Utah to experience the beauty of one of the most scenic roads in America.
+Take a ride down Highway 12 in southern Utah to experience the beauty of one of the most scenic drives in America.
 Called “A Journey Through Time Scenic Byway,” this 122-mile stretch passes through Red Canyon and Bryce Canyon National Park before finishing near the entrance to Capitol Reef National Park.
-The road gives way to panoramic videos of the colorful Slickrock and once you make your way past the summit of Boulder Mountain, you’ll wind through a spectacular forest with views of the glowing Capitol Reef National Park.
+This Utah road trip gives way to panoramic videos of the colorful Slickrock and once you make your way past the summit of Boulder Mountain, you’ll wind through a spectacular forest with views of the glowing Capitol Reef National Park.
 Check out the hidden gems in every state before you hit the road.

 Park Loop Road in Maine